bullock8/PUMapMaker/README.md

 # PUMapMaker
 This is a tool made for drone flights where the overlap of images is important.
 This requires an input of a KML file of the four corner points of the area of interest as well as the desired altitude of flight and desired minimum overlap percentage.
 It outputs a file with all of the waypoints needed for the drone flight to maintain a set minimum overlap percentage.
-This is made for use alongside the [Autopilot app](https://autoflight.hangar.com/) available for iOS (https://autoflight.hangar.com/).
+This is made for use alongside [Autopilot](https://autoflight.hangar.com/).
 ## Installing
 PUMapMaker requires the utm and pykml libraries.
 ```